Agent-Tiro/agent-tiro.github.io/htb/lame.md

 ![Searchsplot Results]({{site.url}}/assets/lame/distcc-searchsploit.png)

-So from the an initial check of all the available services there are publcily available exploits for 3 of them!
+So from the an initial check of all the available services there are publicly available exploits for 3 of them!
 This is incredibly unusual for hackthebox.

 ## Exploitation